AI-4-atmosphere-remote-sensing/satellite_collocation/examples/readme-call-api-services.md

 ## Getting into API Gateway

-Please follow the step-by-step instruction to configure SageMaker
+Please follow the step-by-step instruction to Find your API. ***Your corresponding EC2 instance must be running***.
 ### Step1 ***-Sigining in!-***

 First, go to **www.aws.amazon.com** then click **sign in** to the console (on top right corner).
 Use your credentials (username, password, etc.) to login to the aws console.